CodenameCookie/code-toggle-pro/README.md

 3. Gives you more screen real estate for coding

 ## Installation
+*This isnt yet on their marketplace.
+So don't try this part.

 Install through the VSCode Extensions view:
 1. Open Extensions (Ctrl+Shift+X)